Diets and Timetables

 Your School will contact you to let you know which exams will take place online and which will take place on campus.

-Students who believe that religious reasons or participation in elite-level sport prevent them from sitting an examination at the scheduled time should contact their Personal Tutor or Student Adviser.
+Students who believe that religious reasons or participation in elite-level sport prevent them from sitting an examination at the scheduled time should contact their Student Adviser..
 Their case is considered by the relevant Dean and Student Administration in consultation with the Convener of the Board of Examiners.
 Further information regarding flexibility which may be offered to students taking part in elite-level sport is provided in the Performance Sport Policy:

 Student Support Resources